Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 }
 ```

-Without additional rules, it is unclear whether `C::value` should be emitted as `value`, `foo`, or `bar`, which methods should implement `A` and `B`, and what should happen when a Java subclass overrides only one of those names.
+Without additional rules, it is unclear whether `C::value` should be emitted as `value`, `foo`, or `bar`, which declarations from `A` and `B` it should implement, and what should happen when a Java subclass overrides only one of those names.
-The model below answers these questions by distinguishing a primary platform method from bridges for inherited platform names.
+The model below answers these questions by distinguishing a primary platform callable from bridges for inherited platform names.

 Once Kotlin override matching is enhanced with signature discriminators, a platform name can be allowed on open and abstract members.
 It becomes safe to write: